LeetLLM

 Observability

 When an agent fails, you need to know why.
-Log every step of the loop to create an audit trail of the agent's actions, arguments, and outcomes:
+Log every step of the loop to create an audit trail of the agent's actions, arguments, and outcomes.
+By adding standard Python logging calls to each phase, we capture the chosen tools, their arguments, and the resulting values.
+This provides a clear timeline of the model's reasoning process.

 python